Mercer Island, Washington: Transportation

 Mercer Island is bisected by Interstate 90, which connects the city to Seattle in the west and Bellevue in the east.
 The freeway travels over the Lacey V. Murrow and Homer M. Hadley floating bridges over Lake Washington to Seattle and the East Channel Bridge towards Bellevue.
 The bridges also carry the Mountains to Sound Greenway, which includes a multi-purpose pedestrian and bicycle path.
 A significant section of the freeway is recessed below street level and covered by the Mercer Island Lid, which includes several parks.

-The city's public transportation is provided by King County Metro and Sound Transit, mainly consisting of express bus routes to Seattle and the Eastside.
-Several routes connect to a park and ride on the north side of the island with 447 stalls.
-It was expanded into a two-story parking garage in 2008.
-All-day service for most of the island is provided by Metro Route 204, which is supplemented by Route 630 and several school bus routes during peak periods.
+Sound Transit provides rail transportation to the city on the 2 Line, which stops at a light rail station in the median of Interstate 90.
+The line continues west to Seattle over the Homer M. Hadley Memorial Bridge and east to Bellevue and Redmond.
+The station opened on March 28, 2026, and includes a park-and-ride lot with 447 stalls that had previously only served bus routes.
+Sound Transit and King County Metro operate express bus routes from Mercer Island station to other areas of the Eastside.
+The original park-and-ride lot was expanded into a two-story parking garage in 2008.
+All-day local service for most of the island is provided by Metro Route 204, which is supplemented by Route 630 and several school bus routes during peak periods.

-In early 2026, a light rail station at the park and ride facility will be opened by Sound Transit, providing service on the 2 Line to Seattle and the Eastside.
-The light rail line will replace several express routes on Interstate 90 and Mercer Island is expected to function as a major bus–rail interchange.